JonathanSalwan/ROPgadget/README.md

         --console            Use an interactive console for search engine --norop              Disable ROP search engine
         --nojop              Disable JOP search engine
-        --callPreceded       Only show gadgets which are call-preceded (x86 only) --nosys              Disable SYS search engine
+        --callPreceded       Only show gadgets which are call-preceded --nosys              Disable SYS search engine
         --multibr            Enable multiple branch gadgets
-        --all                Disables the removal of duplicate gadgets --dump               Outputs the gadget bytes
+        --all                Disables the removal of duplicate gadgets --noinstr            Disable the gadget instructions console printing --dump               Outputs the gadget bytes